-A. Food pantries, shelters, meal sites and other hunger-relief programs utilize Second Harvest Foodbank to access food to serve people struggling with hunger.
+A. Food pantries, shelters, meal sites and other hunger-relief programs use Second Harvest Foodbank to access food to serve people struggling with hunger.

 Q. Who are the recipients of the food that comes from Second Harvest Foodbank?

-A. Charitable, 501c3 hunger-relief agencies that receive food from Second Harvest Foodbank of Southern Wisconsin distribute the food to nearly 141,000 southwestern Wisconsin individuals and families living with hunger who aren’t able to obtain enough food using their own resources to sustain active, healthy lives.
-Of those, 60,458 are kids, 4,218 are seniors and 75,924 come from households with at least one working adult.
+A. Charitable, 501c3 hunger-relief agencies that receive food from Second Harvest Foodbank of Southern Wisconsin distribute the food to individuals and families living with hunger who aren’t able to obtain enough food using their own resources to sustain active, healthy lives.
+Take a minute to read their stories to understand the face of hunger in southwestern Wisconsin.